sadir/git-pairing-session/README.md

 source $HOME/git-pairing-session/git-pairing-session
 ```

+## Usage

-4. Set up your project to be ready for pairing sessions, by running this command in the root of your project (where your `.git` directory is).
+1. Set up your project to be ready for pairing sessions, by running this command in the root of your project (where your `.git` directory is).

 ```
 pairing_project # symlinks a git hook to append authors to your commit messages.